Florida Contractor Insurance Requirements, COIs & Coverage Paths

 Requirements and exemptions

-Who must carry coverage, who may exempt themselves, and when the contract still requires active workers comp.
+Who must carry coverage, who may seek an exemption, and when the contract still requires active workers comp.

 Open pathSubcontractor audit guide